Faculty and Research Advisors

 The faculty advisor plays a central role in guiding the student’s academic program, assisting in course selection, monitoring progress, and providing guidance and counseling in academic matters.
 Upon entering GMS, each student is assigned a faculty advisor.
 Students are required to meet regularly with their faculty advisor to discuss their academic progress and course selections.

-A candidate for a PhD is required to have a research advisor who is a faculty member with an appointment to GMS.
+A candidate for a PhD is required to have a research/dissertation advisor who is a member of the GMS faculty.
 The research advisor is always the first reader of the candidate’s PhD dissertation.
 A PhD candidate will not be permitted to start his or her dissertation in a laboratory until it has been confirmed that the research advisor is a GMS faculty member.

-A candidate enrolled in an MA or MS program requiring completion of a thesis must have a research advisor who is a GMS faculty member.
+A candidate enrolled in an MA or MS program requiring completion of a thesis must have a research/thesis advisor who is a member of the GMS faculty.
 Under certain circumstances, a Special Service Appointment for GMS faculty membership may be granted to a research advisor who does not have GMS faculty membership.
-When a thesis is performed on campuses other than BU, BMC, or BUSM, the first reader of the thesis must be a faculty member of BU, BMC, or BUMC and have a GMS faculty membership.
+When a thesis is performed off campus (i.e., on campuses other than BU, BMC, or BUSM), the first reader of the thesis must be a faculty member of BU, BMC, or BUMC and have a GMS faculty membership.